Frequently Asked Questions

 How much does it cost to adopt a Belgian Malinois from Woof Project?

-Our general fee is $400 for adults, $300 over age 10 and $450 for puppies 12 months and younger.
+Our general fee is $500.
 The fees we charge go directly to our dogs currently in care, about to enter Woof Project or to pay outstanding veterinary bills.
 Woof is a non-profit, we rely on adoption fees and donations to keep Woof Project up and running.

 Why do you only adopt to people with Malinois experience?